 We are currently seeking new trustees to join our board to further strengthen our reach and impact into the communities of Northumberland.

-In this round of trustee recruitment, we particularly welcome applications from people with specialisms in fundraising; communications and press; legal services or political strategy or previous experience of governance and board-level management, such as experience of chairing meetings, committee work and leadership skills exercised through a period change.
+We particularly welcome applications from people with specialisms in fundraising, communications, HR and press, legal services or political strategy or previous experience of governance and board-level management, such as experience of chairing meetings, committee work and leadership skills exercised through a period change.
 From time to time we will only consider applications with experience in particular areas.
 This will be indicated on the information on our website.

 What’s in it for you?